 Good fabric is like good wine, it needs some maturing time, plus it’s not really my fault.
 During winter Wellington is cold and wool takes up a lot of space, so does sweat-shirting and who could have said no to those awesome foxes?!

 My linings and interfacings are also in a plastic bin under my cutting table but they don’t count as stash…there might some more wool “maturing” at the bottom of that bin too…

 My patterns live in a filing cabinet.
 It was a great find at the Balcatta Transfer Station in Perth, a kind of recycling/dump-what-you-don’t-want rubbish place.
 It cost me $40 and it was originally a sad grey colour but several cans of spray paint fixed that.
 Indie patterns in the top, drawer Big Four next drawer down, magazine pattern inserts below that and drawer #4 is empty.

-I sew on an Ella, an Elna 2130 which is about 10 years old.
+I sew on an Elna 2130 which is about 10 years old.
 I got it her on laybuy as a present to myself for getting through University, she’s such a little trooper and I can’t even begin to think about the day I have to think about replacing her.

 They all also have pretty covers that I made, not to keep dust off, there is not enough time between sewing sessions for any dust to settle!
 The covers are actually Invisibility Cloaks to keep them out of sight from a certain furry helper who likes to eat thread when Mumma-Cat isn’t at home.

 I sew on a $99 table from Ikea.
 One day I had the brilliant idea to get Nerdy Husband to drill some holes in the top for the plug of my power cords to pop through.
 The table is too deep and the sewing machine feet were too far under due to the cord length.